the-spyke/rms/README.md

 Today's applications consist of hundreds and thousands of files of different kinds.
 To manage this complexity and streamline app delivery developers started using the same approach as on desktops: compile & link.
 In relation to a web application `compilation` usually means `transpiling`, while `linking` means `bundling`.
 [Babel](https://babeljs.io/) became a _defacto_ tool for down compiling JavaScript code to older versions and could be used as an integration point.

-`RMS` leverages `TC39` process and `Babel` and defines rules for consuming and upgrading conforming packages without a hustle.
+`RMS` leverages `TC39` process and `Babel` and defines rules for consuming and upgrading compliant packages without a hustle.

 The key words `MUST`, `MUST NOT`, `REQUIRED`, `SHALL`, `SHALL NOT`, `SHOULD`, `SHOULD NOT`, `RECOMMENDED`, `MAY`, and `OPTIONAL` in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).